mallickswapnil/LEGO-PLANNING-LEARNING-3D-SIM/README.md

 4. In the top-left runtime panel:
    - Select a plan from the dropdown to execute it.
    - Click `Refresh` to reload the current scene.
+   - Click `Export Video` to restart the scene, run the selected plan, and save an MP4 to `videos/`.

 ## Controls (Default)
 - Camera orbit: hold `Ctrl` + hold left mouse + drag.
 - Break placed wall bricks: hold `Left Shift` + left click.
 - These are configurable on the `ThreeDBrickSim` component.

+## Video Export
+- Requires `com.unity.recorder` (present in `Packages/manifest.json`).
+- Export is supported in the Unity Editor only.
+- Recorder output is written to the project-local `videos/` directory.
+- The recording camera can use a closer interior/follow framing via the `Plan Video Camera` settings on `ThreeDBrickSim`.

 ## Plan Files (Currently In `Assets/Resources`)
 - `brick_plan.json`